Customer Interaction – Engage with Customers on These Social Media Platforms

 Which Social Media Platforms Should You Use to Connect and Engage with Customers?

 Politics, religion, and even the clothes that you wear outside of your professional life can shake up your relationship with your customers if you’re not careful.
 LinkedIn is the safest option and may be the only platform you use to connect with buyers if you have differing opinions than them.
+You can share different kinds of content that can help the buyer in their journey.

 How well do you know your prospects and clients?
 Viveka says, “If you know for a fact what you share will not overtly offend them,” it’s okay to engage with your audience on other platforms.